Understanding Common Bidet Seat Terms

 S

-Seat Sensor – Many electric bidet seats have a built-in sensor that prevents the bidet features from operating unless someone is sitting on the seat.
-This safety measure requires skin to be in contact with the seat before it will operate and ensures that the seat won’t start spraying if the wash button is accidentally pressed.
+Seat Sensor – Electric bidets have built-in sensors that prevent them from operating unless someone is sitting on the seat.
+This safety measure requires skin to be in contact with the seat before it will operate and ensures that the bidet won’t start spraying if the wash button is accidentally pressed.

 Self-Rinsing / Self-Cleaning Nozzles – The nozzles on many bidet seats automatically flush themselves with clean water before and/or after the seat is used to rinse away any impurities.
-This is different from “nozzle sterilization”, which refers to a variety of processes designed to eradicate microbes from the bidet’s surfaces or the wash water.
+This is different from “Nozzle Sterilization,” which refers to a variety of processes that eliminate microbes from the bidet’s surfaces.

-Side Arm Control Panel – Electric bidet seats are controlled either by a remote control or by a control panel attached to the side of the unit.
-Seats with side arm controls tend to be less expensive than those with remote controls, you never have to replace batteries like you do with a remote, nor do you need to worry about misplacing the controls since they’re physically connected to the seat.
-It’s worth mentioning that we generally recommend against buying a seat with a side arm control if you have vision or mobility limitations that make looking down and to the side difficult, or if you need to operate the seat’s controls with your feet.
+Side Arm Control Panel – Electric bidets are controlled either by a remote control or by a control panel attached to the side of the unit.
+Bidets with side arm controls tend to be less expensive than those with remote controls.
+Plus, you never have to replace batteries like you do with a remote, nor do you need to worry about misplacing the controls since they’re physically connected to the seat.
+It’s worth mentioning that we generally recommend against buying a seat with a side arm control if you have vision or mobility limitations that make it difficult to look down and to the side, or if you need to operate the seat’s controls with your feet.
 Additionally, side arm control panels are located on the right side of the seat, which can make them less convenient for left-handed individuals.

 Best Bidet Seats with Side Arm Control Panels

-Soft Closing Seat & Lid – The lids on most electric bidet seats are equipped with soft-close hinges that result in slow, gentle lowering.
-This eliminates annoying slamming and keeps the seat and lid from being damaged.
+Soft Closing Seat & Lid – Electric bidet lids are equipped with soft-close hinges that result in slow, gentle lowering.
+This eliminates annoying slamming and protects the seat and lid from damage.

 T